terryp/metalgif/ideas.md

 ## Def Leppard

-- Photograph
+- Photograph / COMPLETE
     - http://www.youtube.com/watch?v=VZ5bS3_BCDs
         - 1:26 to 1:28
         - 1:40 to 1:44
         - 3:00 to 3:01

-- Pour Some Sugar on Me
+- Pour Some Sugar on Me / COMPLETE
     - http://www.youtube.com/watch?v=0UIB9Y4OFPs
         - :03 to :05
         - :36 to :37